 speaker

 Chief Financial Officer

 Sure.
-I'll start and then I'll give, hand it over to David for what the latest conversations are with the physicians on this topic.
-But in terms of what we saw in December, right after the CRL, we saw a sharp increase in demand for Stiefel ovary.
-Okay.
-That is in terms of doses ordered to the physician's offices, but it also correlated to three very important metrics.
-The first one was an increase in Stiefel ovary total injections in December.
+Well, I'll start, and then I'll hand it over to David for what the latest conversations are with the physicians on this topic.
+But in terms of what we saw in December, right after the CRL, we saw a sharp increase in demand for Cyphovir, okay?
+That is in terms of doses ordered to the physicians' offices, but it also correlated to three very important metrics.
+The first one was an increase in syphilis total injections in December.
 The second one was an increase in new patient share of injections.
-And you've seen that continue, obviously in the chart that is in the deck.
+And you've seen that continue, obviously, in the chart that is in the deck.
 And then finally, we saw a sharp increase in switches from the competitor product.
-So all of these things together, you know, contribute to the increase in inventory that we saw.
-Now in Q1, we saw this drawdown to more typical levels, and that was probably impacted further by the underfunding of this co-pay assistance organization dynamic that we talked about.
-But there's no question that the, you know, that the CRL for the competitor, as well as the more limited label that they achieved, has really changed that conversation.
+So all of these things together, you know, contributed to the increase in inventory that we saw.
+Now, in Q1, we saw this drawdown to more typical levels, and that was probably impacted further by the underfunding of this co-pay assistance organization dynamic that we talked about.
+But there's no question that the CRL for the competitor, as well as the more limited label that they achieved, has really changed that conversation.
 So with that, I'll turn it over to David to talk a little more about that conversation.

+speaker